solana-labs/solana/docs/src/proposals/tiered-accounts-db-storage.md

 savings from the account meta.
 All account data is stored in compressed format.

 The size of account data varies a lot.
-It ranges from two-digit bytes up to 10MB.
+It ranges from 0 bytes up to 10MB.
 If we use today's average account data size 270 bytes and 60% compression rate based on experiments from today's account data, then each cold account in the new format will save us 230 bytes in average.